 Ethics Board — composed of five members and three alternates.
 Board is charged with the administration of the Code of Ethics.
 The board adopts rules of procedures, which it deems necessary to carry out the intent of the code.
 Meets as needed.

-Fair Rent Commission — composed of seven members and three alternates.
+Fair Rent Commission — composed of three members and one alternate.
 Commission studies, investigates and hears complaints on excessive rental charges for housing accommodations (except those rented on a seasonal basis), and may mediate to force compliance.
 Meets as needed.

 Flood and Erosion Control Board — composed of five members and three alternates.
 Board is authorized to plan, layout, acquire, construct, reconstruct, repair, maintain, supervise and manage a flood or erosion control system.
 Meets as needed.